Connecticut Disabled Veteran Benefits

 - Local add-ons (assessment years on/after October 1, 2025): a town may vote to also exempt up to two acres of the lot, extend the benefit to certain surviving spouses of veterans who died before the law took effect, and/or cap the exemption at the town's median residential assessed value.
 Ask your assessor which of these your town adopted.

-- File on: Form D-2 (PDF) with your town assessor.
+- File on: Form D-2 (PDF) with your town assessor, every year by January 1.

 - Route 2 — the Individual Unemployability (TDIU) local option.
 If the VA has determined you have a service-connected Total Disability based on Individual Unemployability (TDIU) — that is, you are paid at the 100% rate but your schedular rating is below 100% — a town may choose to grant you a full exemption on the same property and terms as the Route 1 P&T exemption.
 This one is a local option, so it only applies if your town has adopted it.
 If you hold a TDIU rating, ask your assessor directly whether your town offers it.